Why do we acknowledge the traditional Indigenous inhabitants of the land on which a/perture is situated?

 Our digital land acknowledgement appears before everyone of our film programs as the following:

 a/perture cinema acknowledges that we are located on the original homelands of the Saura (saw-ra), Catawba (ka-tah-buh), Keyauwee (Ke-ya-wee) and Sissipahaw (Sis-ee-pa-ha) peoples.
-Winston Salem and the surrounding area is today the home of members or citizens of the eight recognized tribes of North Carolina: the Eastern Band of Cherokee, Lumbee, Coharie, Haliwa Saponi, Meherrin, Occaneechi Saponi, Sappony, and Waccamaw Siouan.
+Winston Salem and the surrounding area is today the home of members or citizens of the eight recognized tribes of North Carolina: the Eastern Band of Cherokee, Lumbee, Coharie, Haliwa Saponi, Meherrin, Occaneechi Saponi, Sappony, and Waccamaw Siouan; and Tuscarora.

 We honor this land as such and believe that acknowledgment is a simple, powerful way of showing respect and a step toward correcting the stories and practices that erase Indigenous people’s history and culture and toward inviting and honoring the truth.
 We pledge to support and showcase the work of American Indian filmmakers and creatives in our year round film programming.

 Using vibrant colors that awaken the soul, Alyssa’s art invokes a theme of spiritual awakening by tapping into the southeastern Native American folklore and history surrounding her roots.
 At once ancient and modern, her themes utilize tradition and vision with a contemporary edge.
 Alyssa’s textured narrative collages speak to the preservation of both the ecology and indigenous culture, incorporating designs and concepts from southeastern mound culture.